 Parents often seek out martial arts for kids because of behavioral issues at home or school.
 Maybe a recent divorce has caused their once-perfect child to start acting out.

 Or perhaps the kids are getting picked on or bullied (or are doing the bullying).

-If you are looking for some tools to help your child develop self-regulation, you might take a moment and check out one of my most popular posts called Social Emotional Learning Games.
+If you are looking for some tools to help your child develop self-regulation, you might take a moment and check out one of my most popular posts called Social Emotional Learning Games (click to read on my site).

 Social-emotional learning, often called SEL, is a style of learning that helps kids learn to better regulate their emotions and reactions to the world around them.

 Some parents are battling their own fears and insecurities.
 They may sign their kids up based on their own perceived dangers in the world.

 They see that as a sign of strength.
-In reality, in my humble opinion, the strongest of us rarely, if ever, actually have to resort to violence in order to achieve our goals.
+In reality, in my humble opinion, the strongest of us rarely, if ever, actually have to resort to violence to achieve our goals.

 So it’s important to not have your own insecurities be the driver in learning how to choose a martial arts school for your child.